katlasik/jurate/README.md

 # Intro
 Jurata is a simple library for instantiating case class instances from environment variables and system properties.
 You just need to create a case class with the desired fields and annotate them with `@env` or `@prop`.
-Then use the `derives` keyword to derive the typeclass `ConfigLoader` for your case class.
-Finally, you can load your config using `load` method.
+Then you can load your config using `load` method.

 ```scala
 import jurata.{*, given}